Vegan Meatloaf

 💭 Expert Tips

-- Too Wet?
-If the veggie meatloaf mixture feels too wet, add a bit more breadcrumbs.
+- Too Wet?: If the mixture feels too wet, I add a little more breadcrumbs to balance it out.
+It works like a charm every time.

 📖 Variations

-- Vegan Meatloaf Muffins: You can make my vegan lentil loaf into individual muffins using a muffin tin!
-Bake for half the time.
-These freeze great, making meal prep and portion control easier.
-Plus they’re cute!
+Vegan Meatloaf Muffins: Sometimes, I like to turn my vegan lentil loaf into individual muffins using a muffin tin!
+They bake in half the time, freeze beautifully, and are perfect for meal prep or portion control.
+Plus, they’re so cute!

 🍽 Serving Suggestions

-- Option 1: Batch cook the lentil loaf ingredients ahead of time, then store until ready to assemble.
-For instance, you can cook up a large batch of lentils and store in an airtight container; and then chop and saute all your vegetables and store them in a separate airtight container.
-You can also make the tomato glaze and store it in a third airtight container.
-Doing it this way, you can easily double the recipe if needed.
-You can do this up to 3 days in advance, and then combine the ingredients and bake on the day of.
+Option 1: I batch cook the lentil loaf ingredients and store them until I’m ready to assemble.
+I’ll cook up a big batch of lentils and keep them in an airtight container, sauté and chop all the veggies and store those separately, and even make the tomato glaze and stash it in another container.
+This way, everything is ready to go, and I can even double the recipe if needed.
+You can prep all of this up to three days in advance, then just combine the ingredients and bake on the day you’re serving!

-- Option 2: Make the entire lentil and walnut loaf the day before.
-With this option, you would cook and assemble as you normally would but leave off the tomato glaze.
-Place in the loaf pan, cover with plastic wrap, and store in the refrigerator.
-When ready to cook, let your vegan meatloaf sit at room temperature for about 30 minutes, then top with the glaze and bake.
+Option 2: I like to make the entire lentil and walnut loaf the day before to save time.
+I cook and assemble it as usual but leave off the tomato glaze, then place it in the loaf pan, cover it with plastic wrap, and store it in the refrigerator.
+When it’s time to bake, I let it sit at room temperature for about 30 minutes, add the glaze on top, and pop it in the oven.
+It’s such a simple way to get ahead for a busy day!

 🫙 Storage Directions

-- Reheating: To reheat, place a slice of vegan meatloaf on a plate and microwave, or you can reheat on a baking sheet in the oven or toaster oven.
+Reheating: To reheat, I simply microwave a slice on a plate or pop it on a baking sheet to warm up in the oven or toaster oven.
+It tastes just as good as when it’s freshly made!

 ❓Recipe FAQs